 Newly issued licences in Liechtenstein between 1997 and 2000, new formations starting in 2001.
 Data source: OSL (Statistical Yearbook).

 On average, approximately 370 new companies have been established in Liechtenstein since 1997.
 The trend has been rising for several years, among both natural persons and legal persons.
-In 2016, 3'400 of the 4'567 companies in Liechtenstein were subject to the Business Act; of these 3'400 business licences, 1'054 were for sole proprietorships.

 Prices, interest rates, and exchange rates since 2000